 - Granola - Store-bought granola or homemade.

-STEP 7: Drop by rounded tablespoonful onto a greased baking sheet 2 inches apart.
+Drop the dough by rounded tablespoonfuls onto a greased baking sheet two inches apart.

-Tip 1: You can use parchment paper when making this granola cookies recipe instead of greasing the cookie sheet.
+Tip 1: You can use parchment paper instead of greasing the cookie sheet when making this granola cookie recipe.

 Tip 2: You can use a cookie scoop when making these healthy granola cookies.
 This is our favorite cookie scoop set.